thisisartunion/kekbot/README.md

 ### To-do (priority = more-or-less the position, kinda):

+- [ ] Forgot to add this, starboard, way overdue, P A N I K, ETA. next week, start of next-next week at worst.

 - [ ] Improve dailies, change to a non session based (AKA, persistent database) database system for the project, ~~then turn it into more of a qna setup, kinda like yui's ras system~~ <br> Too convoluted (the qna thing), alrd tried this out with archv.